 The Benefit Centre at which the claimant worked applied a limit to how much part-time working there could be at the Centre.
 The claimant was a new mother, who also had high blood pressure which was accepted as a disability.
 She asked to work part-time, but the employer refused as it would breach the limit.

-As regards her claim for sex discrimination, there could potentially be indirect sex discrimination because the limit on part-time working put women at a particular disadvantage, due to the greater likelihood of them having childcare responsibilities.
+As regards her claim for sex discrimination, the limit on part-time working was potentially indirect sex discrimination because it put women at a particular disadvantage, due to the greater likelihood of them having childcare responsibilities.
 But the tribunal held the limit was not unlawful, because the employer succeeded in showing it met the objective justification test.

-Note: It seems likely that individual circumstances should be taken into account not only in the reasonable adjustment duty (as in this case), but also when applying the objective justification defence to ‘discrimination arising from disability’.
+Note: Individual circumstances should be taken into account not only in the reasonable adjustment duty (as in this case), but also when applying the objective justification defence to ‘discrimination arising from disability’.
 See Objective justification defence.

 Knowledge of disability